wp-plugins/better-wp-security/readme.txt

 5. Easy-to-navigate Security dashboard

 == Changelog ==

+= 4.4.5 =
+* Fixed: Fixed typos in digest email.
+* Fixed: Fixed typos in default network lockout message.
+* Fixed: Force stylesheet reload for new nags and other items by pushing plugin build number to stylesheet registrations

 = 4.4.3 =
 * Fixed: Fixed an error that could occur on multisite due to a missing "core" object